mriale/PyDPainter/docs/tools/src/fill.md

 Key: `SHIFT-F7`

 ## Gradient direction
-**New in PydPainter 2.1.0**: right to the Dither bar, there is an new black arrow that toggles the gradient orientation.
-Not the gradient up and down direction, but the order of the colors inside a range.
+**New in PyDPainter 2.1.0**: right to the Dither bar, there is an new black arrow that toggles the order of the order of the colors inside a range.

 ![direction](gradient-direction.png)

-This orientation is first defined by the color order in the **Palette** (`P`).
+This direction is first defined by the color order in the **Palette** (`P`).
 It can now be reversed with a click directly from here.
-If you have a light to dark grey range in the Palette, and want to use a dark to light grey gradient, just click that arrow.
+If you have a light to dark gray range in the Palette, and want to use a dark to light gray gradient, just click that arrow.

 ## Dither

 Dithering is the blending of pixels within a **Range** defined in Palette.
 Usually, it's a gradient, but it doesn't have to be.
-It can be ordered dithering or a random dithering setting from none to increasingly blended. **PyDPainter 2.2.1** introduce a lot of **new dithering patterns**.
+It can be ordered dithering or a random dithering setting from none to increasingly blended. **PyDPainter 2.2.1** introduces a lot of **new dithering patterns**.

 ### No dithering